jackiryan/SIF-ARSET/README.md

 ### Setting up your Earthdata Login

-Before diving into the Jupyter Notebook in the notebooks/ directory, you will need to add your Earthdata username and password to a .env file in this repository.
-The code will read these credentials to authenticate you when downloading OCO-2 and 3 granules.
-If you do not have an account, you can first go to [Earthdata Login](https://urs.earthdata.nasa.gov/) and create one.
+1. If you do not already have an account, go to [Earthdata Login](https://urs.earthdata.nasa.gov/) and create one.
+Note down the username and password you used for this account.

+2. **Note for some users**: Follow the instructions on this page: [https://disc.gsfc.nasa.gov/earthdata-login](https://disc.gsfc.nasa.gov/earthdata-login).
+If you received an **Error 403: Forbidden** when attempting to run the code in the notebook, it is likely due to note having added the permissions for the NASA GESDISC Data Archive.

-**Create a new file called .env in the same directory as this readme (the repository root) and put your username and password into it the same way you see it in .env.example:**
+3. **Create a new file called .env in the same directory as this readme (the repository root) and put your username and password into it the same way you see it in .env.example:**

 ```bash
 EARTHDATA_USERNAME=user